QuentinRa/blog.quentinra.dev/proj/methods/mdd/seq.md

 **StarUML specific**

-You should not create new objects / ...
+You should not create new objects/...
 What I mean is that you defined the classes in the **class diagram** so in the list of components, simply drag and drop them from the class diagram to the sequence